Travis

 The default build command depends on the project language.
 Ruby projects use rake, the common denominator for most Ruby projects.

-You can overwrite the default build step in .travis.yml:
+You can overwrite the default build step in .travis.yml as follows:

 script: bundle exec thor build

-You can specify multiple script commands as well:
+Or, specify multiple script commands as shown below:

 script: